Tips, Care & Safety

 Keep burning candles away from drafts, as they may force the flame close to candle edge, which may cause the candle burn unevenly, drip, or smoke.

-Avoid placing candles in direct sun or artificial light, as some candle dyes may fade and lose colour.
+Avoid placing candles in direct sun or artificial light, as some candle dyes may fade and lose color.
 Even your white candles may turn yellow with direct exposure over a small period of time.

 Please check all of your candles often.
 This simple act takes but a few minutes and ensures the safety and well being of your living space.
 Candles are fire and should be treated with a tremendous amount of respect!
 Failure to carefully follow directions could result in a fire hazard, property damage, and/or personal injury.